 Tel.
 07773 814488/ 07791 214043

-This is an unprecedented situation which requires an unprecedented response.
-The Clinic supports the Government response to tackle the Coronavirus, which is underpinned by scientific evidence, the latest escalation of advice published on 16th March 2020 and onwards, on social distancing measures as part of the plan albeit had to be implemented earlier than expected.
+The Clinic supports the Government response to tackle the Coronavirus, which is underpinned by scientific evidence, the latest escalation of advice published on April 2021 and onwards.

-Therefore, The Clinic will need to significantly change its operating procedures to ensure we safeguard yours, our practitioners and the wider community's safety and wellbeing.
+During the current situation, the Clinic has significantly changed its operating procedures to ensure we safeguard yours, our practitioners and the wider community's safety and wellbeing.

 The guidance is: